 Once the bridal shower is over, and you feel it is time to start looking for essential must-have items to gift the newlyweds that are both ordinary and unique, then this is the perfect list for you:

-Must have essential items for the kitchen can include dishware and drinkware, eating and serving utensils, cookware, a Dutch oven, storage containers, mixing bowls, utensils and spatulas, oven mitts, and hand towels, seasoning rack, and salt and pepper shakers.
+Must have essential items for the kitchen can include dishware and beautiful glassware, eating and serving utensils, cookware like Le Creuset, a Dutch oven, storage containers, mixing bowls, utensils and spatulas, oven mitts, and hand towels, seasoning rack, and salt and pepper shakers.

-It can also include placemats, linen napkins and coasters, trash bins, blenders, rice cooker, mixer, and cutting boards.
-All of these items would be perfect starter items for the couple’s new life together.
+It can also include placemats, linen napkins and coasters, trash bins, blenders, rice cooker, mixer, and a cheese board.
+All of these unique wedding gifts would be perfect starter items for the happy couple’s new life together.

-Must have essential items for the bedroom and bathroom can include robes, clothing hampers, drawer dividers, hangers, picture frames and bookends, throw blankets and pillows, and storage bins.
+Must have essential items for the bedroom and bathroom can include robes, clothing hampers, drawer dividers, hangers, photo frame and bookends, throw blankets and pillows, and storage bins for everyday use.

 Can I Gift A Home Safety Kit To A Newly Engaged Couple?